UNEcosc250/2018assignment2/README.md

   again from there.

 * The **wind** buttons should set the wind strength and direction.
-As the wind is the medium the boids are flying in, we add the wind force *after* we've limited the boid's velocity.
-So it is possible to fly faster downwind than up.
+As the boids' velocity is normalised on the next tick, in practice this works as a fairly effective flock steering mechanism.
+If you set the wind blowing right, you should see the flock sweep around to follow the wind.

 * The **Startle boids** button should cause the simulation, at the next time step, to perturb each boid by a velocity of `startleStrength` in a random